 Do what you need to do to be confident in yourself as a designer.
 Maybe it’s more discovery calls under your belt, or more practice and really studying design so that you can be better at it.
 Whatever it is, get confident!

 Make sure to tune in to the full episode to hear the rest of the questions in part one of this Q&A on creating a successful design business!
-I hope you have learned something that encourages you to keep growing and becoming a better designer from this episode!
-If you are interested in a deeper dive into running a booked out design business, check out my course Booked Out Designer!
-The Founding Member's Beta launch is closed, but make sure to get on the waitlist for more information on upcoming launches!
+I hope this episode and blog post encourages you to keep going and building your dream design business.
+If you are interested in a deeper dive into running an in-demand business, check out my course Booked Out Designer!
+This course is where I pull back the curtain on everything – from real, recorded meetings with my clients to the exact details of the system I use to collect content from a client before a project – and give you access to it all!

 February 16, 2021